 Products with argan stem cells:

 Lumavera 24-Hour Moisturizer ($65) uses a plant-derived stem cell technology named PhytoCellTec Argan.
 There is a wealth of ingredients here including peptides and Lumavera’s bursting-with-goodness veggi complex.
-Argan stem cells are also found in Lumavera Oxygenating Masque ($70 in the shop).
+Argan stem cells are also found in Lumavera Oxygenating Masque ($70).

 Stem Cell Mélange